 I have handled many ADA cases since the early 1990s.
-My clients have included many persons who are visually impaired, hearing impaired or use wheelchairs.
+My clients have included persons who are visually impaired, hearing impaired or use wheelchairs.
 I have also represented clients with amputations, brain injuries, chemical sensitivities, seizure disorders, learning disabilities, allergies and many other medical conditions.

 I have successfully pursued claims against defendants including the state of Colorado, counties, cities, hospitals, telecommunication companies, airlines, universities, restaurants, apartment complexes, hotels, day care providers, grocery chains, the postal service, retailers, government contractors, customer service providers, union apprenticeship programs, breweries, banks, insurers and construction companies.